Priest River

-The Priest River is a 68 mi long tributary of the Pend Oreille River in the U.S. state of Idaho.
+Some 40 miles below the Priest Lake, the Priest River is a 68 mi long tributary of the Pend Oreille River in the U.S. state of Idaho.
 It is part of the Columbia River basin, as the Pend Oreille River is a tributary of the Columbia River.
 The river's drainage basin is 980 sqmi in area.
+It currently and historically supports bull and westslope cutthroat trout, which are the main focus of ongoing conservation efforts.
+These species of fish currently support native tribes in the area, as well as wildlife in general.